WHAT IS THE DESC INITIATIVE?

 Facilitate Information Exchange and Consolidate Regional Structure to Address Irregular Migration

-Under DESC, the Asian Network for Document Examination (ANDEX) was formally established in 2013 as the regional platform grouping highly experienced senior law enforcement officials to share information and best practices in travel document examination and verification procedures and patterns of frauds, with the aim of promoting regional coordination to combat irregular migration and transnational organized crime.
+Under DESC, the Asian Network for Document Examination (ANDEX) was formally established in 2013 as the regional platform grouping highly experienced senior law enforcement officials to share information and best practices in travel document examination and verification procedures and patterns of frauds, with the aim of promoting regional coordination to counter irregular migration and transnational organized crime.
 To learn more about the ANDEX network, download the Factsheet here.

 Objectives Overview